helloshyann/perilsandprincesses/README.md

 > **Disclaimer:** This unofficial system for Foundry VTT is compatible with the Perils & Princesses game system, however, you must buy the Core Rulebook from an official source.
 The Unofficial Perils & Princess System for Foundry VTT is an independent production by Shyann and is not affiliated with Outrider Creative LLC.
 Perils & Princesses is copyrighted by Outrider Creative LLC.
 Permission was granted by Outrider Creative LLC to copy some text from the original source material for some content.

+> **Personal Art Asset License:** Art assets featured in this system are credited to https://creativemarket.com/ArtCreationsDesign and are being used with a valid personal license to support real human illustrators!

 ## System Parts

 There are two types of sheets in the system: "Actors" and "Items".
 Each sheet has two sub-types: